Home The Setup The Schizoid State The Function Contacts About

 The schizoid is the most pressured person in the family system; it's the person that has to reduce themselves the most because others are not able to.

-This is probably the same that happens to borderlines, although borderlines cross the border into psychotic states, whereas the schizoid maintain reality-testing abilities.
+This is probably the same that happens to borderlines, although borderlines cross the border into psychotic states, whereas the schizoid maintains reality-testing abilities.

 The schizoid position is a state that isn't exclusive to individuals diagnosed with the personality disorder.
 It's theorized by psychoanalytic fields that narcissists can also enter schizoid positions during 'narcissistic collapse'.

-How this shows us is that character of extensive stress that is put on the schizoid individual.
+What this shows us is the character of extensive stress that is put on the schizoid individual.

 This lays bare that many personality disorders are likely only surface ossified personality structures due to CPTSD.